Washington-University/monitor-hcp-pipelines/README.md

 completion" in that they examine contents and relationships between contents of files produced by the indicated type of processing.

+Another set of "checks" are simply written to collect data about the pipeline processing.
+For example, CollectTopologyCorrectionNumbers is not checking for the successful completion of pipeline processing or performing a sanity check.
+Instead, it is collecting data about how many topology corrections are done (an their size) in the structural preprocessing.

 <!-- References -->
 [HCP]: http://www.humanconnectome.org